oschweitzer/sfeir-school-angular/docs/markdown/presentation/flow_school.md

-# Déroulement de la formation
+# Program of the training

 <p class="full-center">
-A quand la pause ? <br>
+When is the break? <br>
-Tour de table ...
+Round table ...
 </p>
 <br><br>